FFede0/RL4CC/README.md

 - a `Tuner` class, to be used as entrypoint to define automatic hyperparameter tuning (TBA)

+- a `Logger`, that can be used to print `INFO`, `WARNING` and `ERROR` messages in a standard format.

+Detailed information about these components are provided in the following sections.

 ## How to start a training experiment

 To define and start a training experiment exploiting one of the available